Exploring Exponential Runge-Kutta Methods: A Survey: Conclusions

-\textbf{Acknowledgements.}
+The dual nature of this contribution, at once a scholarly survey and a didactic introduction, represents, we believe, its distinctive value.
+On the one hand, specialists may find here a structured synthesis of the major milestones, including recent advances such as high stiff order methods, parallelization strategies, and applications in modeling contexts.
+On the other hand, students and non-experts may use the text as a stepping stone, moving from the basic principles to more sophisticated topics without losing sight of the underlying intuition.
+The coexistence of these two layers reflects the current state of the field itself, which remains both historically rich and dynamically evolving.

+Looking ahead, it is clear that exponential Runge–Kutta methods will continue to play a central role in computational mathematics.
+Their capacity to treat stiff linear terms exactly, while retaining the flexibility and structure of Runge–Kutta schemes, ensures their relevance in a wide range of applications, from fundamental scientific modeling to large-scale simulations.
+Current research trends on stiff order conditions, energy preservation, and efficient implementations for large systems suggest that the methods are still far from reaching a definitive form.
+On the contrary, they remain a fertile ground for both theoretical inquiry and practical innovation.
+For these reasons, we expect ExpRK methods to maintain, and even strengthen, their role as a powerful paradigm for the numerical exploration of stiff problems.

+\textbf{Acknowledgements}\\

-AA is member and acknowledges the support of {\it Gruppo Nazionale per il Calcolo Scientifico} (GNCS) of {\it Istituto Nazionale di Alta Matematica} (INdAM) and moreover acknowledges the support of the MUR - PRIN 2020 project (No. 2020JLWP23) “Integrated Mathematical Approaches to Socio–Epidemiological Dynamics”, Unit of Udine (CUP G25F22000430006).
+AA is member and acknowledges the support of {\it Gruppo Nazionale per il Calcolo Scientifico} (GNCS) of {\it Istituto Nazionale di Alta Matematica} (INdAM).
+Her work was partially supported by the Italian Ministry of University and Research (MUR) through the PRIN 2022 project (No.\ 20229P2HEA) ``Stochastic numerical modelling for sustainable innovation'', Unit of Udine (CUP G53C24000710006).

 NC is member and acknowledges the support of {\it Gruppo Nazionale per l’Analisi Matematica, la Probabilità e le loro Applicazioni} (GNAMPA) of {\it Istituto Nazionale di Alta Matematica} (INdAM) and moreover acknowledges the support of the MIUR - PRIN 2022 project ``Nonlinear dispersive equations in presence of singularities'' (Prot.
 N. 20225ATSTP).